Flousen/masterThesis/README.md

 The goal of this master thesis is to present a parallel approach of the Proper Orthogonal Decomposition (POD) and to integrate it into a reduced order modeling framework.

 In the reduced-order modeling community, the POD is a popular snapshot-based method to obtain reduced basis functions.
-In most reduced-order molding frameworks, the computation of the POD is done in serial even though the snapshots are computed on distributed and parallel systems like HPC supercomputers.
+In most reduced-order modeling frameworks, the computation of the POD is done in serial even though the snapshots are computed on distributed and parallel systems like HPC supercomputers.
 This leads to being the bottle-neck in many reduced order modeling frameworks, that can be solved by parallel implementation.

 For this master thesis, we took a look at two different approaches to compute the POD in parallel.